top of page

 Region 16 - Pacific

 Idaho is divided into two regions and associations: Region 11, Snake River; and Region 13, Inland Northwest.
 Snake River consists of the part of our state that is south of Idaho County, and the Inland Northwest consists of the part of our state that is north of Idaho County.
 Spike Up Athletics is a member of the Snake River Association, which consists of about 20 southern Idaho teams.
 All clubs affiliated with the Snake River Association must participate in the association meet in order for their athletes to compete in the Region 11 meet.
 All athletes who compete in the association meet automatically advance to the Region 11 meet.
 As with all USATF-sanctioned events, athletes only compete against other athletes who are in their age group: 11-12, 13-14, 15-16, and 17-18.
+The athlete's assigned age group will be based on the age the athlete will be on December 31st of each year.
 The association meet will have open and a master division events following all youth age-group events.
 There is usually a rule regarding the maximum number of events an athlete can compete in, which is typically 3 or 4 events, including relays.

 AAU Districts and Regions

 AAU consists of 57 districts, with Idaho competing within district 35, which is the Inland Empire (IE) district.
-The IE district consists of club teams from Easter Washington and Idaho.
+The IE district consists of club teams from Eastern Washington and Idaho.
 The AAU district qualifiers are the equivalent of USATF's association meets.
-All club teams must participate in a district qualifier in order for their athletes who qualify to move on to the regional qualifier.
+All club teams must participate in a district qualifier in order for their athletes, who qualify, to move on to the regional qualifier.
 Any Spike Up Athletics athlete who finishes in the top 16 in a running, field, and relay or multi-events will advance to the AAU regional qualifier.

 Spike Up Athletics’ Competitive Seasons

-Until we become better established and growth warrants expansion, Spike Up Athletics will only participate in two competitive seasons: a fall/winter (indoor) season, and a summer (outdoor) season.
-Our winter program typically starts each year around the end of October and concludes around mid-February.
+Until we become better established and growth warrants expansion, Spike Up Athletics will only participate in two competitive seasons: a fall/winter and summer.
+Our winter program typically starts each year around the beginning of November and concludes around mid-February.
 Our summer program typically starts each year around the end of May and concludes around the last week of July or 1st week of August.

 What to Expect During the Fall/Winter (Indoor) Season